Vyral/anne-stewart-blog/_posts/2018-04-03-how-does-generational-living-work.md

 In real estate, we are seeing generational living become a huge thing.
 We recently held an open house for a 5-bedroom home with well over 4,500 square feet and we were shocked at the number of buyers who came in looking for a setup where they can have mom, dad, their kids, or both living in the same household. **This trend seems to increase in popularity each year.**

 Portland is not exactly the most retirement-friendly place.
-Our cost of living is pretty high, as are our property taxes.** Downsizing won’t result in you paying much less like it would in other areas of the country.** Property values are just so high right now.
+Our cost of living is pretty high, as are our property taxes.&nbsp;**Downsizing won’t result in you paying much less like it would in other areas of the country.**Property values are just so high right now.
 This is why we're seeing more and more families come together under one roof.

 What they're typically looking for is something with a master bedroom on the main floor and two separate living areas.
 Accessory dwelling units are becoming more popular as well.

-**This is a really fascinating trend to watch.**If you have any questions about generational living or about other affordable living options in Portland for you and your extended family, don’t hesitate to reach out and give me a call or send me an email.
+**This is a really fascinating trend to watch.&nbsp;**If you have any questions about generational living or about other affordable living options in Portland for you and your extended family, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.

 {% include pullquote.html %}